LleeMcD/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard Analysis - DRAFT
 ## Overview
 Pewlett-Hackard is a large tech company that employs several thousand people.
 Many of it's employees are baby-boomers, who are at or near retirment age.
-The purpose of this analysis is to assist Pewlett-Hackard’s management team with the determination of how many positions and role types will be left vacant in the wake of the "Silver Tsunami".
+The purpose of this analysis is to assist Pewlett-Hackard’s management team with the determination of how many positions will be left vacant in the wake of the "Silver Tsunami" and how to address the associated knowlege drain.
 The analysis was focused on the following:
 - The number of employees retiring over the next few years based on age and title.
 - The number of positions that will need to be filled.
-- The number of employees eligible for a mentorship program that would provide training to fill positions left open by those retiring.
+- The number of employees eligible for a mentorship program.
+The objective of the mentorship program is to train employees to fill positions left open by those retiring.
 - The number of remaining positions that will need to be filled by other means, e.g., eliminated, combined with other roles or filled by external candidates.
 ## Results
 The analysis findings were as follows: